beginner1729/google-foobar-challenges/Readme.md

 ## Rewards

 Google uses this foobar challenge for their recruiting.
 But its not a guarantee that they will reach out.
 They took my details after I completed level 3.
+And provided me with 2 referral codes to pass on to other fellow coders.

 ## Note
-I currently have 2 links for referral if you want to take part in the google foo bar.
+I currently have 2 links for referral, if you want to take part in the google foo bar mail me.